Skip to content

 He won the award as best Young Economist at the International meeting of the European Association of Researcher in Industrial Economics – EARIE (Lausanne, 2000), and his work has been published in leading international scientific journals.

-Carlo Cambini, CERRE Research Fellow, Professor in applied economics at the Polytechnic of Turin, has strong expertise in competition and regulation in transportation, telecommunications and the energy market.
+Carlo Cambini, CERRE Research Fellow, Professor in applied economics at the Polytechnic University of Turin, has strong expertise in competition and regulation in transportation, telecommunications and the energy market.

 He was appointed as chief economist at the Italian Transport Authority and then he was involved in governmental decisions on transport and telecoms.